Standing Up For An Important Relationship

 If you do have standing to bring a custody case, then you must still prove that a change in custody is in the best interest of the child.
 Grandparents need an experienced custody attorney to fight for custody rights.

-Grandparents have standing to seek visitation (partial custody) if (a) a parent (the grandparent's child) is deceased, (b) the parents are separated at least six months, or (c) the child resided with the grandparent for 12 months (if the grandparent filed for custody within six months of removal).
+- The child resided with the grandparent for 12 months (if the grandparent filed for custody within six months of removal)

 To discuss your legal rights as a grandparent with a knowledgeable and experienced Pennsylvania family law lawyer, contact Shaffer & Engle Law Offices, LLC.
 We are skilled Harrisburg grandparents' rights attorneys who can ably represent your interests in trial if a resolution cannot be amicably achieved through negotiations or mediation.
 Call toll free: 800-491-9506.